turbulenz/turbulenz_engine/docs/source/jslibrary_api/sharedrendercontext_api.rst

 **Summary**

 Allocate a new region of the shared textures.
-May return null in the case that an attempt is made to allocate a texture region larger than is supported by the `GraphicsDevice`.
+May return null in the case that an attempt is made to allocate a texture region larger than is supported by the :ref:`GraphicsDevice <graphicsdevice>`.

 **Syntax** ::